guzba/noisy/README.md

 ## **func** grid

 Beginning at position start, generate a grid of 3D noise based on the Simplex parameters.
 The width, depth, and height of the grid is set by the dimens paramter.
-The start position is the near bottom left of the grid at [0, 0, 0].

 ```nim
 func grid(simplex: Simplex; start: (float32, float32, float32);